 In the original amplitude-domain definition, VPM is a function of both read noise and quanta exposure.
 This dependence is visible when plotting VPM versus read noise at multiple exposure levels \cite{Starkey_2016}.
 Nonetheless, exposure-independent approximations are asymptotically accurate for small read noise.
 The goal of this note is to identify the underlying exposure-invariant object those approximations are probing.

-The key observation is that the quanta exposure dependence arises from Poisson weights across adjacent integer-electron peaks, whereas the ``blurring'' that fills in valleys is governed by read noise.
-If one desires a read-noise metric invariant to the integer photoelectron count, it is natural to work modulo one electron by quotienting out the integer photoelectron lattice.
+The key observation is that exposure dependence arises from the Poisson weights across adjacent electron peaks, whereas the ``blurring'' that fills in valleys is governed by read noise.
+If one desires a read noise metric invariant to the electron count, it is natural to work modulo one electron, effectively quotienting out the integer electron lattice.
 This motivates a phase mapping that removes the integer component exactly, yielding a wrapped Gaussian in phase space.
 The resulting phase-space VPM admits a theta-function representation, and the earlier exposure-independent approximations emerge as truncations of its series expansion.